-OpenVault needs to have certain information about a cartridge before it can be used.
+"unknown."
+A new cartridge (one that OpenVault has not seen before) is in the unknown state.
+OpenVault needs to become aware of a can be used.
 The majority of the information must come from a person-the OpenVault administrator-who knows what the cartridge is and can describe it to OpenVault.
 This includes the physical cartridge label (PCL, usually an optically readable label on the cartridge), the cartridge type, and information on the number of sides on the cartridge.
 All this information constitutes the cartridge definition.